Architecture

 - Real-time data updates

-3. Harvesters (Data Collectors)
+3. Connectors (Data Collectors)

 - Features:

-- Property data normalization
+- Property data normalisation and validation

-- Batch and single property submission
+- Batch and single property submission to Mill

 - JWT-based authentication with Mill API